 Study Subject(s): Funding is provided in all disciplines.

-Scholarship Award: Funding is provided through an 18-month temporary job position at the selected German university.
+Award: Funding is provided through an 18-month temporary job position at the selected German university.
 The position will be remunerated according to the appropriate rate for postdoctoral researchers at the respective university (usually according to the German pay scale “TV-L E13”).
 DAAD will provide the respective universities with a grant agreement to cover the costs for the regular salary and an additional expatriate allowance for the 12-month research stay abroad.
 3 An additional lump sum travel allowance in accordance with DAAD rates for the selected candidate and accompanying spouse or partner (within the meaning of the German law on civil partnerships) and children will be paid directly by DAAD.
 Successful applicants will be invited to an information seminar before the start of the fellowship, together with current fellows, alumni and representatives from science and business.
 The seminar will presumably take place in Bonn on 19-21 November 2017.
 Applicants are asked to save the date but not to make any travel arrangements before receiving a letter of acceptance.

-Scholarship can be taken in Germany and Abroad
+The award can be taken in Germany and Abroad

 Eligibility: To be eligible: